jfrog/documentation/jfrog-applications/frogbot/scan-pull-requests.md

 If no new vulnerabilities are found, Frogbot automatically adds the following comment to the pull request:

 [![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/v2/noVulnerabilityBannerPR.png)](scan-pull-requests.md#-no-issues)
+TODO TO FIX HERE WHEN GETTING NEW FROGBOT IMAGE

 #### 👎 Issues were found